 -Avoid any one-time use items.
 This includes napkins, paper towels, garbage bags, tin foil, shrink wrap, etc. If anything is going to be used only one time find an alternative that is long lasting.
 Instead of napkins and paper towels, for example, use wash clothes.

 -Use natural cleaning products.
 Ditch all of the cleaning products that contain chemicals and get natural ones.

 -Practice natural hygiene and medicine.
 A lot of what you think you need, well, you really don’t.
-And there’s definitely a more natural, less toxic alternative for everything that you do need.
+There’s definitely a more natural, less toxic alternative for everything that you do need.
 Ditch all the body care items that have toxins in them!
 A healthy diet and exercise will do wonders for your personal hygiene and your health.
 Watch the Story of Cosmetics to see what inspired me!
 See My Natural Personal Hygiene guide for tips.

 -Stay away from having plastics in the kitchen.
 Get rid of plastic bags, Tupperware, plastic utensils, etc. Go with glass, ceramic, wood, metal, etc.

 -Cook on proper cookware.
 This means no Teflon, aluminum, or plastic.
 Use cast iron or stainless steel cookware.